CIBC Prime Rate

 About CIBC’s prime rate

-The current CIBC prime rate is 2.45%.
-This is the same prime rate that’s posted by most major financial institutions in Canada.
+The current CIBC prime rate is 6.7%.
+This is the same prime rate that you will see posted by most major financial institutions in Canada.

-As with other banks, CIBC usually only changes its prime rate in response to Bank of Canada (BoC) interest rate policy.
-When the BoC raises or lowers the key rate (known as the target for the overnight rate) CIBC will usually adjust its prime rate by the same amount.
+As with other banks, CIBC usually only changes its prime rate in response to the Bank of Canada's (BoC) interest rate policy.
+When the BoC raises or lowers the key rate (known as the target for the overnight rate), CIBC will usually adjust its prime rate by the same amount.
 For example, if the BoC were to raise the overnight rate by 25 basis points (bps), CIBC would usually raise its prime rate by 25 basis points as well.

 There have been some exceptions to this rule, where CIBC hasn't fully passed on BoC rate cuts.
 For example, there have been times where the BoC has cut interest rates by 25 basis points, but CIBC only lowered its prime rate by 15 basis points.
 At times like these, most of the major banks tend to make the same call.
 While it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.